 The Standards Oversight Council relies heavily on volunteer team members to contribute their time, expertise, and experience to the development of standards.
-Each person who is interested in participating on a work team is asked to submit a summary of their relevant experience to the SOC Coordinator.
+Each person who is interested in participating on a work team is asked to submit an application with a summary of their relevant experience to the SOC Program Manager.
 The Team Leader with guidance from the Council will make the final decision on team members.
-For optimal conditions, work teams must be restricted in size ideally to eight members.
+For optimal conditions, work teams typically have no more than ten members.

 Members of a technical standard team are selected based upon a variety of criteria, but the following are of particular importance:

 - A demonstrated knowledge and technical expertise in the relevant field – by vocation or academic record; and

 Team members do not need to be affiliated with any particular agency or organization.
 They may serve as individuals or as representatives of a larger group, but they should disclose the interests they are representing upfront.

 Specific responsibilities of team members include the following:

 - Attending team meetings, actively participating in the discussions and abiding by the adopted ground rules;

 - Acknowledging the process outlined in the SOC Technical Standards Process Handbook;